-The Support Service Organisation will enter into a Scholarship Agreement with the Scholar on behalf of, and as agent for the Australian Government.
-A scholarship agreement between the Scholar and the Australian Government must be executed before any Scholarship funds can be paid to the Scholar.
-If the Scholar commences the Scholarship Program before the scholarship agreement is executed, the Australian Government will not be liable for any expenditure incurred before the date of execution.
+The Support Service Organisation will enter into a Scholarship agreement with the Scholar on behalf of, and as agent for the Australian Government.
+A Scholarship agreement between the Scholar and the Australian Government must be executed before any Scholarship funds can be paid to the Scholar.
+If the Scholar commences the Scholarship Program before the Scholarship agreement is executed, the Australian Government will not be liable for any expenditure incurred before the date of execution.

-The scholarship agreement will detail the successful applicant's responsibilities in relation to the Scholarship Program and outcomes that must be achieved.
+The Scholarship agreement will detail the successful applicant's responsibilities in relation to the Scholarship Program and outcomes that must be achieved.
 It will also set out the arrangements for the provision of funding for the Scholarship Program as well as arrangements relating to (but not limited to):

 - payment of entitlements

+- leave of absence entitlements

 - pre-departure advice and assistance

 - assistance regarding return arrangements to Australia

 - travel and health insurance

 - confirmation of Internships/Mentorships

-- minimum monthly contact
+- minimum monthly contact.

-Pre-departure requirements outlined in the scholarship agreement should be completed before successful applicants receive Scholarship benefits.
+Pre-departure requirements outlined in the Scholarship agreement should be completed before successful applicants receive Scholarship benefits.